-Overall, TBE surveillance in Europe is more sporadic than systematic.
+Overall, TBE surveillance in Europe is more sporadic than systematic, and TBE cases are likely underreported.
+For 2020, 24 EU/EEA countries reported 3,817 cases of tickborne encephalitis, whereas the sum of all TBE cases outlined in the following country chapters results in 5,429 cases (Table 3).
 In the end, the real burden of disease from TBE remains unknown and the identification of TBEV endemic areas is far from being complete.
-With only inconsistent and
+With only inconsistent and incomplete scientific databases available, it is fair to conclude that the true TBEV disease burden is significantly underestimated.